truenas/middleware/docs/userguide/index.rst

 The "Manual Setup" button shown in Figure 8.1l can be used to create a non-optimal ZFS volume.
 While this is **not** recommended, it can, for example, be used to create a volume containing disks of different sizes or to put more than the recommended number of disks into a vdev.

-**NOTE:** when using disks of differing sizes, the volume is limited by the size of the smallest disk.
+.. note:: when using disks of differing sizes, the volume is limited by the size of the smallest disk.
 When using more disks than are recommended for a vdev, you increase resilvering time and the risk that more than the allowable number of disks will fail before a resilver completes.
 For these reasons, it is recommended to instead let the ZFS Volume Manager create an optimal pool for you, as described in ZFS Volume Manager, using same-size disks.

 Figure 8.1n shows the "Manual Setup" screen and Table 8.1d summarizes the available options.